Radio-based education and entrepreneurship training offer hope for Congolese children

 With a proliferation of armed actors in rural areas, girls face the threat of sexual violence or abduction and boys the threat that they will be taken and forced to become child soldiers.

-Nearly a decade ago, War Child recognized the need to create safe spaces for Congolese children to continue their education during times of conflict.
+War Child recognized the need to create safe spaces for Congolese children to continue their education during times of conflict.
 That is why we developed a ground-breaking, interactive radio-based education program.
 We adapted the national curriculum to a series of radio dramas so that children no longer needed to make that dangerous trek to formal schools but rather could learn where they lived with the guidance of specially trained teaching assistants.
 Developing innovative solutions is essential to working in war zones and is one of the reasons why War Child is a global leader in the education of children in conflict.